 “Purring is an auditory stimulus that people attribute to peacefulness and calmness," Dr. Rebecca Johnson, director of the Research Center for Human Animal Interaction, told WebMD.
 “That gives us positive reinforcement for what we’re doing and can contribute to the whole relaxation effect when we interact with our cats.”

-Check out the videos below to hear some special purrs:
+Be sure to check out the videos below to hear some special purrs:

 Smokey earned a place in the record books with a purr that measured 67.7 decibels, but he's been recorded on previous occasions with a 92.7-decibel purr, which is equivalent to the noise of a lawnmower or a hairdryer.